g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 set chassis fpc 0 pic 0 tunnel-services
 ```
-Note: Here we are applying the configuration on the VRF-SPOKE, but it doesn't matter, the MVPN will be established with the RTs defined in the protocols mvpn configuration.
+Note: Here we are applying the configuration on the VRF-HUB, but it doesn't matter, the MVPN will be established with the RTs defined in the protocols mvpn configuration.
 Another topic, we can use the PIM-SM in our network to signal de PMSIs, but I don't want this here, let's use the BGP and MPLS configured to make this case cleaner.

-I applied some TE constraints into LSP template to make the things funny, 10M of BW because we'll have a selective PMSI configured later to forward the surplus traffic.
+I applied some TE constraints into LSP template to make the things funny, 500Kbps of BW because we'll have a selective PMSI configured later to forward the surplus traffic.

 This same configuration was applied in R1 and R2.